steffest/BassoonTracker/readme.md

 - import 8bit WAV, 8SVX and RAW samples (as well as any other format AudioContext can read, like .mp3 and .ogg)
 - includes the historic ST-01 and ST-02 sample disks, released in 1987 (as well as a bunch of others)
 - the [modarchive API](https://modarchive.org/) is integrated to access many thousands of music files
+- the [modules.pl API](http://modules.pl/) is integrated to access even more music files
 - export to .wav and .mod

 The playback engine has gone through extensive compatibility testing, but as the Protracker code itself is somewhat messy and muddy